PBASOFT/Data-Science-Project/README.md

 It is interesting to investigate the correlation between hype and stock prices, not only because it might reveal a whole new dimension to stock trading evolving around social media, and posibly the overall availability of knowledge sharing made possible by the www and maybe even more by social media entering the scene.
 But also because that revealing a correlation also opens up for the possibility of predicting stock priceses and with that: endless wealth!

 ### Hyphothesis

+#### Null Hypotheses
-Small cap stock prices can be affected by hype on social media.
+Stock prices can not be affected by hype on social media.

+#### Alternative Hypotheses
+It is possible to predict future stock prices by analysing stock hype on social media

 ### Expected outcome of research
-We expect to see some correlation between at least some stocks going up and how much they are mentioned in the groups, forums and-what-elses we investigate.
+We expect to see some correlation between at least some stocks going up and how much they are mentioned/discussed on social media.

 ### Who will be the user of the results
 Knowledge is money.
 We our selves will be the users of the results and hopefully we'll discover something new and exiting.
 And we will then be on the path to becoming the richest persons on earth.